cdktf/cdktf-provider-mongodbatlas/docs/dataMongodbatlasCloudBackupSchedule.java.md

 - *Type:* java.lang.String

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/mongodb/mongodbatlas/1.17.6/docs/data-sources/cloud_backup_schedule#id DataMongodbatlasCloudBackupSchedule#id}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/mongodb/mongodbatlas/1.18.0/docs/data-sources/cloud_backup_schedule#id DataMongodbatlasCloudBackupSchedule#id}.

 Please be aware that the id field is automatically added to all resources in Terraform providers using a Terraform provider SDK version below 2.
 If you experience problems setting this value it might not be settable.
 Please take a look at the provider documentation to ensure it should be settable.

+---

+##### `useZoneIdForCopySettings`<sup>Optional</sup> <a name="useZoneIdForCopySettings" id="@cdktf/provider-mongodbatlas.dataMongodbatlasCloudBackupSchedule.DataMongodbatlasCloudBackupSchedule.Initializer.parameter.useZoneIdForCopySettings"></a>

+- *Type:* java.lang.Boolean OR com.hashicorp.cdktf.IResolvable

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/mongodb/mongodbatlas/1.18.0/docs/data-sources/cloud_backup_schedule#use_zone_id_for_copy_settings DataMongodbatlasCloudBackupSchedule#use_zone_id_for_copy_settings}.

 ---